 A traditional pepper of the Basque region, these guindilla peppers in wine vinegar are also referred to as piparras.
 Yellowish-green and narrow with an elongated shape, they’re mild, spicy-sweet peppers that add a subtle heat to numerous Spanish dishes.
 Spear on a toothpick with an olive and anchovy for the classic "Gilda" pintxo found in bars throughout San Sebastián, or add them to a Bloody Mary for a unique garnish.
 You'll save...
 View full product details

+Unfortunately, this item will be out of stock indefinitely.
 Grilled artichoke halves marinated in oil and salt to retain and refine the fire roasted flavor.
 Grown in Murcia in the southeast of Spain, a region on the coast of the Mediterranean Sea, artichokes are plentiful in a number of dishes on Spanish tables, but you won’t find many other examples of this chargrilled style.
-For a simple pintxo, top each artichoke piece with an anchovy fillet and add...
+For a simple pintxo, top...
 View full product details